 There is a dedicated 1PPS signal available on the 5.7 Connector Pin-out.
-It can be set to either 0 to 5 V or 0 to 3.3 V. See the 8.1.3.15 Advanced section of the Configuration Menu for information on changing this setting.
+See the 8.1.3.15 Advanced section of the Configuration Menu for information on changing 1PPS and GPIO settings, and see 9.6.1 Dynamic Pin Functions for information on 1PPS and GPIO output voltage.